dashpilot/single-file-components-for-vanilla-js/README.md

 This script is simply meant to help you write code in a more modular way, but it doesn't feature the wealth of extras Svelte offers (template language, two-way binding, etc.).
 Let me know if there are any features/improvements you'd like to see.

+## Todo
+- might switch out terser and cleancss for node-minify

 ## Press the :star: button
 Don't forget to press the :star: button to let me know I should continue improving this project.